Deval1807/Online-Grocery-Microservices/README.md

 ## Features

-### General Features of Application
+### Key Features:

 - Microservices for Customer, Products, and Shopping
-- Secure authentication mechanisms
-- Seamless communication between services using RabbitMQ
+- Secure Authentication: Ensures safe and secure access for users with JWT-based authentication.
+- Seamless Inter-Service Communication: Utilizes RabbitMQ as a message broker, ensuring reliable and consistent data flow across microservices.
-- Nginx for efficient reverse proxy
+- Efficient Reverse Proxy: Nginx is implemented for load balancing and efficient reverse proxy management, enhancing the application's performance and reliability.

-- Docker for containerization
-- Deployment on AWS
+###  Containerization and Deployment:
+- Dockerized Microservices: Each microservice is containerized using Docker, ensuring consistent and isolated environments for development, testing, and production.
+- AWS Deployment: The entire application is deployed on AWS, leveraging its scalability and reliability to handle varying loads and ensure high availability.

 ### Features of Individual services: